-- Tornado or severe weather: Each school will have a designated warning signal.
-All pupils are to move into the designated safe place.
+- Tornado or severe weather: The warning signal is a CONTINUOUS RINGING OF THE BELL.
+All pupils are to move into the halls.
 They are to be seated near the walls with their knees brought up to the sides of the head or with the head down and covered.
-Pupils should keep away from windows and open doorways. - Fire and explosion: Each school will have a designated warning signal.
+Pupils should keep away from windows and open doorways. - Fire and explosion: The warning signal is a FIRE ALARM OR THREE SHORT RINGS OF THE BELL.
 Under the supervision of the teacher, students will go immediately to a designated area away from the building.
 Movement is to be orderly and rapid.
 No student is to open a locker for any reason.